nasa/cumulus-orca/website/docs/developer/research/research-deep-glacier-migration.md

 Migration should be a 2 step process- first retrieve the objects and then copy the objects to deep archive.

-- Retrieve all objects currently stored with Glacier Flexible Retrieval type using `Bulk Retrievel` which is the cheapest retrieval option.
+- Retrieve all objects currently stored with Glacier Flexible Retrieval type using `Bulk Retrieval` which is the cheapest retrieval option.
 Bulk retrievals are typically completed within 5–12 hours.
 The prices are lowest among all retrieval rates - $0.0025 per GB plus $0.025 per 1,000 requests.
 One option of bulk retrieval is to use python boto3 client for S3:

 ```python